ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 *  Constructors
 *  Interfaces methods (if your extension or its parent class (extension point) implements some interface, but does not implement interface methods)

-You should use `DataConvertor` utility if some of the method's arguments has a basic type.
+You should use `DataConvertor` utility if some of the method's arguments has a basic type:
 ```java
 import jenkins.python.DataConvertor;
 ...